 This is where people mostly get confused.
 A lot of people claim to be using tube amplifiers without a damper for ages.

 The amplifier and the speaker work just fine.
-So, do we really need tube dampers?
+So, what do tube dampers do?

 Well, it depends on the amplifier you’ll be using.
 Whether it’s tube preamp or solid-state.